Strawberry Fair: Organisation

 The fair is run by a committee of local people who elect a Chair, Vice-Chair, Treasurer, and Secretary each year in September/October to form a Steering Group.
 Sub-committees also operate in order to discuss specific areas of the fair's operation, namely Programming, Finance and Admin, Policy and Community, and Site.
 The heads of these sub-committees report back at monthly General Meetings - weekly closer to the fair - which provides accountability and allows for the approval (or otherwise) of proposals put forward by the sub-committees.

-Approximately 1000 people volunteer their time to make Strawberry Fair happen, which is seen by the committee as one of its greatest aspects.
-These volunteers include members of the committee itself, stewards, an environment team, area coordinators, stage managers, backstage staff, stalls coordinators, and many people 'behind the scenes' who undertake administration.
+Approximately 1000 people volunteer their time to make Strawberry Fair happen, which is seen by the committee as one of its strongest attributes.
+These volunteers include members of the committee itself, stewards, an environment team, area coordinators, stage managers, backstage staff, stalls coordinators and many people 'behind the scenes' who undertake administration and other tasks.

-The fair is a free event because of volunteers.
+The fair can only remain a free event because of its volunteers.
 Income from stalls meets infrastructure and overhead costs.

-Benefit gigs are held throughout the year to raise money (for example, Strawberry Sundae).
+Additonally, benefit gigs are held throughout the year to raise money (for example, Strawberry Sundae).
 The local bands that play these gigs usually also play on the day of the fair.

+Band Competition

 Strawberry Fair also organise and run the Cambridge Band Competition which has been running since 1984.
 Heats are held each year in The Portland Arms music venue, with the final at Cambridge Junction.
 All finalists in the Cambridge Band Competition also get invited to play at the Fair.